 If these two robotic vacuums can’t meet our requirements and mostly underperform, we shouldn’t invest in such devices.
 So let’s talk more about this to avoid any misunderstandings.

 Roomba 870 is a notable robotic vacuum that is known for having a high-performance rate.
 Compared to ILIFE A4 and Roomba 650, the 870 works much better, more effectively, the battery lasts longer, and the navigation system has improved too.

 To begin with, Roomba 870 is relatively quiet.
 You might not be able to sleep while the robotic vacuum is running, but it’s possible to watch TV, listen to the radio or even read.

 When the battery runs low, it’ll automatically return to its docking station.
-We should mention that there were cases when Roomba 870 failed to locate its docking station.
-That might be an issue since if it systematically repeats, we can’t leave Roomba 870 on its own.
+We should mention that there were instances when Roomba 870 failed to locate its docking station.
+That might be an issue since if the problem systematically recurs, and we can’t leave Roomba 870 to recharge and continue unsupervised.

 Roomba 870 has an essential feature, the dustbin indicator.
-In other words, while Roomba 870 is cleaning your room, the dustbin might get full.
-In that case, it’ll alert the owner that the bin must be emptied for the device to resume cleaning.
+So if its bin gets full while Roomba 870 is cleaning the room, it’ll alert the owner that the bin must be emptied for the device to resume cleaning.

 Roomba 880 is another popular robotic vacuum that has one of the highest approval rates on Amazon.
 It’s a highly-rated smart floor cleaner that has thousands of satisfied customers.